Tel : 01709 770801

-Our ability to find alternative materials led us to being asked many times for help by the handmade glass industry - so from the start of the century we started supplying metal oxides in small quantities, then in 2001 stocking Kugler coloured glass rods and frits, followed by pre-made batches and pre-melted glass nuggets, polishing powders and tools from 2004 - gradually expanding the range of products.
-It is unlikely that much hand made glass in the UK does not at some point touch a product supplied by Glassworks Services Limited.
+Our ability to find alternative materials led us to being asked many times for help by the handmade glass industry - so from the start of the century we started supplying metal oxides in small quantities, then in 2001 we stocked Kugler coloured glass rods and frits, followed by pre-made batches and pre-melted glass nuggets, polishing powders and tools from 2004 - gradually expanding the range of products.
+It is unlikely that much hand made glass in the UK does not at some point touch a product supplied by Glassworks Services Handmade.

 Glassworks Services has operated a quality management system since 1996, meeting various new introduced standards over the years.
 It continues to operate its own internally audited system to ensure cost effective quality continuous improvement, and to monitor that the needs of all stakeholders are met.